DevExpress/testcafe/docs/articles/documentation/recipes/basics/test-file-upload.md

 * Select the files
 * Begin the upload

-Since TestCafe cannot interact with the native dialog, it instead directly manipulates the `<input type=file>` elements' state with the `.setFilesToUpload` action.
+Since TestCafe cannot interact with the native dialog, it manipulates the `<input type=file>` elements' state with the `.setFilesToUpload` action.

 The sample page includes a `<form>` that contains:

-* `<input>` element that holds the selected files
+* an `<input>` element that holds the selected files
-* the `submit` button that sends the files to the server.
+* a `submit` button that sends the files to the server.

-Below you can find full test code and a step-by-step explanation.
+Below is the full test code and a step-by-step explanation.

 ```js
 import { Selector } from 'testcafe';